MeralSavas/task-tracker/README.md

 - Step 2 : I install `"react-icons"` package to `package.json` for icons.

-- Step 3: Build Task Tracker App.

-- Step 4: I used CSS frameworks like Bootstrap, Semantic UI.
+- Step 3: I used CSS frameworks like Bootstrap, Semantic UI.

 ## Resources